In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until perfectly juicy.

 Instructions

-- Preheat your oven to 450 degrees F. Spray a 9 X 13-inch baking dish with oil.
+- Preheat the oven to 450°F. Spray a 9 x 13-inch baking dish with oil.
 Place the chicken breasts on a cutting board.

-- In a small bowl, use a fork to mix the Cajun seasoning ingredients.
+- Use a fork to mix the Cajun seasoning ingredients in a small bowl.

 - Rub the seasoning into the chicken breasts on both sides.

 - Place the coated chicken pieces in the greased baking dish.
 Spray their tops with oil.
-Be generous with the oil - it protects the chicken from drying out and it also protects the herbs from burning in the hot oven.
+Be generous with the oil - it protects the chicken from drying and the herbs from burning in the hot oven.

-- Bake until the chicken reaches an internal temperature of 165 degrees F in the thickest part.
-Depending on how hot your oven runs and on the size of the chicken pieces, this should take 20-30 minutes.
-Check on them periodically after the first 20 minutes.
+- Bake until the chicken reaches an internal temperature of 165°F in the thickest part.
+Depending on how hot your oven runs and the size of the chicken pieces, this should take 20-30 minutes.
+Check on the chicken periodically after the first 20 minutes.
 If the tops are becoming too dark, cover them loosely with foil.

 - Once cooked through, place the chicken on a plate, cover it loosely with foil, and allow it to rest for 5 minutes before serving.